rust-lang/leadership-council/roles/rust-foundation-project-director.md

 ## Goals

 - Represent the needs and interests of the Rust Project at large within the Rust Foundation board
-- Act as a conduit of information between the Rust Project and the Rust Foundation
+- Ensure communication between the Rust Project and Foundation is robust and high fidelity.
+- TODO Fill out this list

 ## Time Budget